 Do I need to have a new vessel inspected?

 Yes.
-I strongly recommend that both new and pre-owned vessels undergo a full inspection prior to an owner taking possession.
+I strongly recommend that new vessels undergo a full inspection prior to an owner taking possession.

 Many of my new boat clients also request I inspect their vessel prior to the expiration of the warranty period.